FOREX-Dollar under pressure as tame inflation tempers Fed rate hike bets

 By Lisa Twaronite

-TOKYO, Sept 17 The dollar was under pressure in Asian trading on Thursday, after weak U.S. inflation data led investors to pare bets that the Federal Reserve will raise interest rates later in the day.
+TOKYO, Sept 17 The dollar came under pressure in Asian trading on Thursday, after weak inflation data led investors to pare bets that the U.S. Federal Reserve will deliver an interest rate hike later in the session.

 The outcome of the two-day Fed meeting continued to grip investors' attention, particularly after a surprising 0.1 percent decline in U.S. consumer prices in August.

-"It was just a little bit of profit-taking after the U.S. dollar weakness that we've seen across the board last night, which is probably prudent with the Fed just around the corner," said Sue Trinh, senior currency strategist at RBC Capital Markets in Hong Kong.

-"It's all just position-squaring pre-Fed, which is really the key," she said.
-"The ranges are pretty consistent with this big event risk."

-With the Fed firmly in focus, foreign exchange market participants took in stride Standard and Poor's downgrade of Japan's credit rating by one notch to A+ late on Wednesday.
+With the Fed firmly in focus, foreign exchange market participants took in stride Standard and Poor's announcement, which came late on Wednesday in the Asian day, that it downgraded Japan's credit rating by one notch to A+.
 The cut brings its rating in line with those of rivals Moody's Investors Service and Fitch Ratings.

-Investors also shrugged off data on Thursday that showed Japan's exports slowed for a second straight month in August, heightening fears that China's slowdown was increasing dragging on the global economy and reinforcing expectations that policymakers eventually would be forced to muster fresh stimulus steps.

-The dollar was trading at 120.53 yen, steady from late U.S. trade after wavering in a relatively narrow range between 120.345 and 120.670 on the EBS trading platform in Asian trade.
-The pair remained above a low of 119.40 plumbed on Tuesday.
+The dollar was trading at 120.54 yen, steady from late U.S. trade and holding above a low of 119.40 plumbed on Tuesday.
+The euro was also steady at 136.10 yen,.

-The common currency steadied after dipping overnight after euro zone inflation for August was revised to be weaker than initially thought, backing expectations of more bond-buying stimulus from the European Central Bank.
+The euro also bought $1.1291, down slightly, after euro zone inflation for August was revised to be weaker than initially thought, backing expectations of more bond-buying stimulus from the European Central Bank.

-The dollar index, which tracks the U.S. unit against a basket of six major counterparts, was down about 0.1 percent at 95.297, but still above a three-week low of 94.913 plumbed on Monday as investors pondered what the U.S. central bank will announce at 1800 GMT.
+The dollar index, which tracks the U.S. unit against a basket of six major counterparts, was down about 0.1 percent at 95.306, but still held above a three-week low of 94.913 plumbed on Monday.

 "While the rates decision will be the initial focus, it may not be the decisive factor for markets," wrote Sean Callow, senior currency strategist at Westpac in Sydney, who says investors could also react to changes in the central bank's forecasts.